 Photo Credit: Rollins Studio

-Grant Knox (he/him) is an Arizona-based music educator, conductor, and musicologist.
-As an advocate for healthy practices of inclusion, representation, and diversity in the music classroom/ensemble, Grant enjoys the interdisciplinary studies of musicology, critical theory, and popular music within the larger scope of the wind band idiom.
-With over five years of experience teaching K-12 music in Kentucky and Arizona, Grant most recently served as the Director of Instrumental Music at Cienega High School in Vail, AZ, instructing all aspects of the string orchestra, concert, jazz, and athletic bands.
-Grant is currently pursuing a Doctor of Musical Arts (DMA ’25) in wind band conducting from Arizona State University, where he studies with Dr. Jason Caslor, Dr. Jamal Duncan, and James G. Hudson.
-In addition to his studies, he serves as an adjunct faculty member at Phoenix College and a Graduate Teaching Assistant working alongside the concert and athletic Bands at Arizona State University.
+Dr. Grant Knox (he/him) is a California-based music educator, conductor, and musicologist.
+As an advocate for healthy practices of inclusion, representation, and diversity in the music classroom/ensemble, Knox enjoys the interdisciplinary studies of musicology, critical theory, and popular music within the larger scope of the wind band idiom.
+With over eight years of experience teaching K-12 and post-secondary music in Kentucky and Arizona, Dr. Knox currently serves as Assistant Professor of Music and Associate Director of Bands/Director of Athletic Bands at San José State University.

 Education